Instagram is still the search engine to watch.

 At the time, Instagram’s CEO Kevin Systrom says “It’s a real-time visual pulse of what’s happening in the world.”

-For users, this bold move simplified discovering photos, but for businesses, it allowed them another way to get their brand right in front of your targeted audience
+For users, this bold move simplified discovering photos, but for businesses, it allowed them another way to get their brand right in front of their targeted audience

 Over the years, the Search & Explore page has been updated and revamped, with more notable updates including the Places Search, which groups images by location.